-Not only does carwow make the buying process as easy as possible, it’ll also ensure you get the very best prices from leading UK dealers.
-There are of course, other ways you can use to get a good deal.
+Not only does carwow make the buying process as easy as possible, it’ll also ensure you get great deals from leading UK dealers.
+There are of course, other ways to get a good deal.

 We’ve looked at a few other methods that’ll get you a good price on a new, or nearly new car.
-Remember to try out our new car deals page to get the best price on a brand new car – you’ll receive only the best offers from the UK’s leading approved dealers.
+Remember to try out our new car deals page to get a great price on a brand new car – dealers will offer you their best price upfront, without the need to haggle.

 1. Haggling with salespeople at the dealership